The NSW Government has increased a reward to $1 million for information into the abduction and suspected murder of Cheryl Grimmer five decades ago.

-Cheryl Gene Grimmer was kidnapped from outside the change shed at Fairy Meadow Beach on Monday 12 January 1970, where she was spending the day with her mother and three brothers.
+Cheryl Gene Grimmer, then aged three, was kidnapped outside the change sheds at Fairy Meadow Beach on Monday 12 January 1970, where she was spending the day with her mother and three brothers.

 Do you have information that can help police with this case?